When used correctly, dumbbells are a highly effective way to burn fat and lose weight whilst maintaining muscle. So how do you do it?

 These two dumbbell sets are ideal for those looking to do dumbbell HIIT to lose weight.
 Each set is more appropriate for each gender:

-- Hola Hatha handweight set (you can see the full reviews here) for women.
+- Hola Hatha handweight set for women.

-- Papababe fixed-weight set (you can see the full reviews here) for men.
+- Papababe fixed-weight set for men.

 Both sets are made from a solid iron cast mold, making them durable enough to withstand the knocks and bumps that are bound to happen tour dumbbells during a HIIT workout.

 Both sets also provide good value for beginners.

 The main difference between them is the weight.